tuplejump/play-yeoman/README.md

 ```

-If you're using play >= 2.2, you might need to place the 2 additions above into `build.sbt` as follows:
+Note: If you're using build.sbt instead of the full scala build, you need to place the 2 additions above into `build.sbt` as follows:

 ```scala